Making a will

 If you make a will you can also make sure you don’t pay more Inheritance Tax than you need to.

-You can write your will yourself, but you should get legal advice, for example from Citizens Advice to make sure your will is interpreted in the way you wanted.
+You can write your will yourself, but you should get advice if your will isn’t straightforward.

 You need to get your will formally witnessed and signed to make it legally valid.